AngryBerryMS/MIT_OS/Notes/Chapter1_Operating_System_Interfaces.md

 approach requires the first program to finish before the second starts.
 4. Fourth, if you are implementing inter-process communication, pipes’ blocking reads and writes are more efficient than the non-blocking semantics of files.
 ## File System
+### I. functions
+1. `mknod` creates a special file that refers to a device.
+Associated with a device file are the `major` and `minor` device numbers (the two arguments to mknod), which uniquely identify a kernel device.
+When a process later opens a device file, the kernel diverts read and write system calls to the kernel device implementation instead of passing them to the file system.
+2. `inode` - the entity of file, `links` - file name, one file can have multiple names.
+Each link consists of an entry in a directory; the entry contains a file name and a reference to an inode.
+An inode holds `metadata` about a file, including its type (file or directory or device), its length, the location of the file’s content on disk, and the number of links to a file.
+3. The `fstat` system call retrieves information from the `inode` that a file descriptor refers to.
+It fills in a struct `stat`, defined in `stat.h`.
+4. The `link` system call creates another file system name referring to the same inode as an existing file.
+5. The `unlink` system call removes a name from the file system.
+The file’s inode and the disk space holding its content are only freed when the file’s link count is zero and no file descriptors refer to it.
+### II. why `cd` is embeded in the shell
+1. Unix provides file utilities callable from the shell as user-level programs, for example `mkdir`, `ln`, and `rm`.
+This design allows anyone to extend the command-line interface by adding new userlevel programs.
+2. `cd` is an exception.
+If `cd` were run as a regular command, then the shell would fork a child process, the child process would run `cd`, and `cd` would change the child ’s working directory.
+The parent’s (i.e., the shell’s) working directory would not change.